dylanhayes/dylanhayes.github.io/_posts/2018-09-25-ViewOnly-Lists.md

 In modern browsers such as Edge, Chrome Safari etc, there is no One Drive sync button or any other obvious means to download the files locally.

-Sadly, in IE 11 and below, the view menu on the right hand side gains an option called 'View in File Explorer':
+Sadly, in IE 11 and below, although the normal views of the list behave as expected, the view menu on the right hand side gains an option called 'View in File Explorer':

 ![IE 11](../images/ie11.png)